Implementing Dark Mode & Design Tokens to Improve Accessibility & Consistency

 Addressing issues:

 Jostle previously had an existing colour system that was limited in colour choices, and did not meet accessibility.
-This was highlighted during an audit – revealing that:
+We conducted a platform-wide colour audit – and which revealed:

 To implement dark mode, we led the implementation of our design token strategy.
 Our naming system focused on delivering the minimum amount of tokens required.
 We avoided overloading tokens, but created the minimum amount in order to have flexibility.